ParallelMaths/parallel/pages/8-02-jurassic-park.md

 6,174 = (6 + 1 + 7 + 4) x 343.

-The umber 18 is another harshad, because it is also divisible by the sum of its digits:
+The number 18 is another harshad number, because it is also divisible by the sum of its digits:

 18 = (1 + 8) x 2.